 The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses, and disclosure of contingent assets and liabilities.
 The estimates and assumptions used in the accompanying financial statements are based upon management's evaluation of the relevant facts and circumstances as of the date of the financial statements.
+Significant items subject to such estimates and assumptions include intangible asset recoverability, asset retirement obligations, pension and postretirement obligations, and other contingencies.
 Actual results may differ from those estimates.